DooDesch/SweepersHeaven/README.md

 # SweepersHeaven Plugin

 **SweepersHeaven** is a quality-of-life plugin for **Supermarket Together** designed to make product collection easier and faster!
-When thieves enter the store and drop a large number of items, chasing after every single one can be exhausting.
+When thieves leave the store, get beaten and drop a large number of items, chasing after every single one can be exhausting.
 With **SweepersHeaven**, players can use their broom to collect multiple products at once, saving time and hassle.

 ## Features